Building

 authority 2) Begins to teach authority lessening of direct

 child right and wrong.
-2) Punishment must be parental severe and frequent intervention over
+2) Punishment must be parental severe and frequent intervention

 3) Protects rights and in physical discipline time.